Growth in focus: finding the ace among A-Shares

 As winners rotate, it is crucial to have a diversified3 portfolio so that you won’t miss out on the opportunities to capture the upside potential of different asset classes.

 Returns of the top three performing assets in past five years4

 There are different types of equities across regions and industry sectors.
 Based on their investment objectives and risk appetite, investors seeking capital growth opportunities may consider investing in fast-growing markets or sectors.
 On the other hand, those seeking income opportunities may consider high-dividend paying equities.
 Still, within a specific equity sector, stock selection backed by rigorous research is key.

 Returns of global and Asia equity indices*

 In the search for income and returns, our MAS team adjusts the Fund’s allocation dynamically as we navigate different market conditions.
-The Fund’s allocation to equities and real estate investment trusts (REITs) has varied over the years, from a low of about 30% of the portfolio in 2012 to a high of about 50% in 20155.
+The Fund’s allocation to equities and real estate investment trusts (REITs) has varied over the years, from a low of around one-fifth of the portfolio in 20085 to a high of about 50% in 2015.

-As global earnings growth slows and risks increase, our MAS team has trimmed allocation to equities and REITs from about 45% in June 2018 to around 30% in September 20195.
+As global earnings growth slows and risks increase, our MAS team has trimmed allocation to equities and REITs from about 35% in June 2018 to around a quarter in September 20195.